 The CEO of my former employer loved the word “hubris.”
-He’d warn against it in grand speeches designed to keep us hungry, innovative, humble and to ensure we would remain client-focused in the face of tremendous success and a steady stream of critical acclaim.
+He’d warn against it in grand speeches designed to keep us hungry, innovative and humble.
+He said avoiding it would ensure we remained client-focused in the face of tremendous success and a steady stream of critical acclaim.

 People loved our company but, instead of embracing that love, he challenged us to keep the affection and admiration of others an arm’s length away.
-His thinking was that once you start believing you are great, you’ll focus less on the small details that made you great in the eyes of others and then — poof — you will no longer be great.
+His thinking: once you start believing you are great, you’ll focus less on the small details that made you great in the eyes of others.
+And then — poof — you will no longer be great.
 He’s not wrong.

 I believe I’m a pretty good dad.
-I say that with as little hubris as possible because it they drilled it into me at work for nearly a decade: hungry, innovative, humble, focused on serving my clients.
+I say that with as little hubris as possible because if they drilled it into me at work for nearly a decade: hungry, innovative, humble, and focused on serving my clients.
 Got it, boss.

 I still pepper my internal monologue with these kinds of questions:

 - Did I check her phone for new apps, photos?

 - When was the last time I asked about her friends and their conversations?

 - Has she had fruit today?
 A veggie?

 - When was the last time she showered?

 - Why was there only one pair of underwear in the laundry but four different outfits?
 Eewww.